dmwm/tutorials/environ/rpm-dev.rst

 built, you do any final polish on the patches, push them to your public git repo, and issue a pull request.
-You then either wait for patch review to complete, or change RPMs to build out of your repository on github, then submit a new deployment request to the standard CMSDIST ticket for the next pre-production deployment.
+You then either wait for patch review to complete, or change RPMs to build out of your repository on github, then submit a new deployment request to the standard ``cmsdist`` ticket for the next pre-production deployment.

 When you have the process sorted out, you should typically spend ~75% of